 After calling one of the codes listed above, based on what carrier you have, you should either get a verbal readout from a robotic answerer or a text message that states your total usage for the month so far.
 Note that Sprint does not have a service for this.
 You used to be able to text 1311 to get data usage stats, but they discontinued that service.

 Each carrier has its own way of handling call forwarding.
-AT&T does not have any codes, at least none that I could find, but that's because you can adjust call forwarding settings in the "Photo" section of the main Settings app.
-As for the other major carriers, this setting likely won't exist in that menu, but you can still use the following codes.
+For some carriers like AT&T, you can adjust call forwarding settings in the "Phone" section of the main Settings app.
+As for the other major carriers, this setting may or may not exist in that menu.
+Either way, you can still use the following codes.